LizzyonGit/sotis-lifecoach/README.md

 - __The landing page image__

   - The landing page has a hero image of Sotis, looking into the camera, a header *Sotis life coach* with an appropriate quote about cats and life.
 This section hopes to grasp the user's attention and give a positive feeling.
-  - My initial hero image would be with the **About** section on top, but I decided to focus on the life coach himself, Sotis, in the hero image, with a one liner on it, as I've seen in several life coach website templates.
+  - My initial hero image would be with the **About** section on top, but I decided to focus on the life coach himself, Sotis, in the hero image, with a one-liner on it, as I've seen in several life coach website templates.

 ![Landing page image](docs/screenshots/features-hero.png)